Kick-it11/JPortal-ext/README.md

 ## Contents

 ​jdk12-06222165c35f:     the extended Openjdk12 where online information collection is added

-​trace:                                       used to trace cpu instructions
+​trace:                  used to enable Intel Processor Trace

+dump:                   used to dump JVM runtime infomation needed

 ​decode:                 used to decode hardware tracing data

 modifier:               used to enable/disable jportal methods

 ​README:                 this file

+## Building on Ubuntu

+This part describes how to build JPortal on Ubuntu.
+First you need to git clone JPortal and promote to top-level source directory.

+## Build trace and dump

+Build executables for trace and dump separately.

+### Build Openjdk

+​Before building extended openjdk, replace the path of JPortalTracer && JPortalDumper of openjdk source codes with path to your built trace && dump executables.**Note: you should build a debug version of Openjdk.**